mrnickel/mrnickel.github.io/md/creating_my_ideal_react_native_projects_with_typescript_eslint,_prettier_and_vscode.md

 Phew!
 That's a lot of dependencies.
 Welcome to JavaScript I guess!

-Note: I prefer to use the default Airbnb rules. (side note: Want to learn more about JavaScript excenticities?
+Note: I prefer to use the default Airbnb rules. (side note: Want to learn more about JavaScript eccentricities?
 Read the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript))

 Finally, let's modify a few config files.